sawincp/phase-2-project/README.md

 By Corey Sawin

-This web applicaiton creates a Single Page Application (SPA) to show a list of Marvel Avengers comic book characters and add users own character by  using React.js and a db.json file.
+This web applicaiton creates a Single Page Application (SPA) to show a list of Marvel Avengers comic book characters and allow the user to add their own character by using React and a local db.json file.

 ## Technologies Used

 - React
+- React-Router-Dom
 - React Boostrap
 - CSS